-In order to progress your application please attach any supporting documents i.e. a Universal Credit monthly award notice, where appropriate (If the student is in care and school is already aware- no supporting documents will be needed).
+In order to progress your application please attach any supporting documents i.e. a Universal Credit monthly award notice, where appropriate (If the student is in care and school is already aware-no supporting documents will be needed).

-VSB (Vulnerable Student Bursary) Please tick An official letter from the Benefits Agency setting out the benefit to which the young person is entitled.
-Written confirmation of the young person's current or previous looked-after status, from the local authority which looks after them or provides their leaving care service. as appropriate
+VSB (Vulnerable Student Bursary)

+An official letter from the Benefits Agency setting out the benefit to which the young person is entitled.
+Written confirmation of the young person's current or previous looked-after status, from the local authority which looks after them or provides their leaving care service.

-I confirm that the information on this application is true and accurate.
-Please note if the student is not able to sign this form, please make sure that the parent/carer signs within the student's signature box and prints their name clearly in the box below.
+I confirm that the information on this application is tr sign this form, please make sure that the parent/care name clearly in the box below.

 Student's Signature: Parent/Carer Signature:

 Please Print Name: Please Print Name:

 Date: Date:

 School use Only

 Approved: Declined:

 Reason: